WWE Friday Night Smackdown preview: The lineup for the Royal Rumble go-home show - Pro Wrestling Dot Net

 -Bobby Lashley and “The Street Profits” Montez Ford and Angelo Dawkins meet face-to-face with “The Final Testament” Karrion Kross, Akam, Rezar, Scarlett, and Paul Ellering

-Powell’s POV: Smackdown will be live from Miami, Florida at Kaseya Center and will be the go-home show for the Royal Rumble event.
+Powell’s POV: Smackdown will be live from Miami, Florida at Kaseya Center.
 Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
 Jake’s audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment